Trump talks North Korea, signs new order

 President Moon deemed North Korea’s provocation “deplorable,” prompting Trump to compliment his word choice.

-The president also said that the U.S. and South Korea were working on improving trade agreements though that was less important than addressing the North Korea threat.
+The president also said the U.S. and South Korea were working on improving trade agreements though that was less important than addressing the North Korea threat.